abhinavraj12/MarkFi/README.md

 # MarkFi

 # About
-- MarkFi is a Spring-Boot & Angular-powered web application.
-- A Exam Portal web application to test yourself and enhance your knowlwdge.
+( A Exam Portal web application to test yourself and enhance your knowlwdge.)

+- MarkFi is a Exam Portal Platform built with the Spring-Boot & Angular.
+- Implemented BCryptPasswordEncoder for password encryption.
+-

 # ✨Screenshot ✨!